progressr: Parallel and Distributed Processing

 implements.
 Because progressr is more generic and

-backends and produces errors on non-supported backends, I recommended to
+backends and produces errors on non-supported backends, I recommend to

 progressr package instead.